Lovatnet

-Lovatnet (also Loenvatnet) is a lake in the municipality of Stryn in Vestland county, Norway.
+Lovatnet (also: Loenvatnet) is a lake in Stryn Municipality in Vestland county, Norway.
 It is located about 2 km southeast of the village of Loen and about 6 km east of the village of Olden.
 The lake lies just 2 km southwest of the mountain Skåla.
 The water from the lake flows down from the mountains; especially from the Jostedalsbreen and Tindefjellbreen glaciers.
 It then flows out through the Loelva river into the Nordfjorden.